The Parent Perspective: Dana Latter

 If you’re a parent or caretaker and you’re interested in sharing your experience with us on the podcast, please fill out our form here and we read them all and you will always hear back from us:-) We look forward to sharing your story too!

-I hope you enjoy this first parent podcast episode with Dana!
+I hope you enjoy this first parent podcast episode of The Parent Perspective with Dana!

 Show Notes for this Podcast

 - The process of discovering that her son had some developmental challenges.
 (4:24)

 - The first diagnosis she received and looking for support.
 (6:22)

 - Looking into primitive reflexes and how that helped her son.
 (8:58)

 - What Dana did when her son regressed during puberty.
 (12:58)

 - The quality of life her son has now and what she’s doing to help both of her sons moving forward.
 (17:05)